takeruhukushima/red-dwarf/README.md

 > Red Dwarf is generously sponsored by [**ZKorum**][zkorum], creators of the [**Agora Citizen Network**][agora], through [their funding][ngi-funding] from the NGI TrustChain program, part of the EU's Horizon Europe 2020 research and innovation program.
 Work on this project would not be sustainable without them.

-Are you or your organization eager to see more platforms and community built around democracy-supporting algorithms like these? **Please consider getting in touch on Discord and supporting our continued work!**
+Are you or your organization eager to see more platforms and community built around democracy-supporting algorithms like these? **Please consider [getting in touch on Discord](#get-involved) and supporting our continued work!** (ping @patcon)

 ## License